 Adelaide was a triathlete back then (and still is), and I had always thought of giving the sport a shot once my bike racing career was complete after winning stages in each Grand Tour.
-Although the curtain on bike racing was drawn a decade earlier than I had planned, I signed up for my first triathlon in May.
+Although the curtain on bike racing career was drawn a decade earlier than planned, I signed up for my first triathlon in May of 2015.

 I ended up winning the overall amateur division at Ironman 70.3 St. George a week after finishing a stage race in Arkansas, and took my pro license immediately.
 I did a few more bike races with my team that year and raced four 70.3s in the pro field, eventually realizing that I was not going to be as competitive as I initially thought.

 Late that year in September, I was finally diagnosed with Hashimoto’s thyroid disorder, with a TSH of greater than 150.
 The extremely high numbers showed that I had been struggling with this disorder for a long time, and it helped explain the frequent ups and downs in fitness that I experienced in the past decade, my tendency to spend many months of the years sick, and the brain fog and sleep problems that I’d been dealing with in the last few years.

 I was prescribed hypothyroid medication, which took about half a year to get me back to baseline—a baseline that I had probably not known since high school.
 While part of me wishes that I had continued bike racing after being properly medicated to see what I was capable of when healthy, I don’t actually regret my decision to stick with triathlon throughout that next year.
 After 10 years as a bike racer, I fully switched over to triathlon in 2016 and have been steadily making progress in all three disciplines of the sport.
 I’ve had the pleasure of standing on the podium half a dozen times in the last few years, though have yet to take the top step, which remains an obvious goal of mine.

 I live in Boulder, Colorado with my wife, Adelaide, and my dog, Maybellene.